zacanger/niddesa/book/00-introduction.md

 as long as you provide attribution (give credit back to this work) and share your changes under the same license.
-It would be preferable to always link back to [the source](https://github.com/zacanger/niddesa) rather than distributing your own copies which may get out of date.
+It would be preferable to always link back to [the source](https://github.com/zacanger/niddesa) rather than distributing your own copies which may get out of date, as this translation is a living work which will see regular updates and corrections.
 Under this license you may not use this translation for commercial purposes (you can't sell it).
 See the link for the full version of the license.

 \newpage